CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 | xrd-1  | `Gi0/0/0/1` | ←→  | `Gi0/0/0/1` | xrd-3  |
 | xrd-2  | `Gi0/0/0/2` | ←→  | `Gi0/0/0/2` | xrd-3  |

-## ⚖️ Good Citizen Code of Conduct
+## ⚖️ Shared Environment Guidelines

-This IOS-XR Always On Sandbox resource is shared.
-This means that you can see other developers' and network engineers changes and they can see yours.
+**This is a shared sandbox** - multiple users can access it simultaneously.
+You may see other users' configurations, and they can see yours.

-**Follow these guidelines:**

-- ❌ **Do not erase or change** configuration you have not created yourself.
-- ❌ **Do not perform performance testing** against this shared instance.
+### Best Practices

-- ✅ **Use this space to explore, learn & verify** interoperability.
+- ✅ **DO** explore, learn, and test your configurations
-- ✅ **Remove your configuration** after done with testing.
+- ✅ **DO** remove your configuration when finished
+- ✅ **DO** verify interoperability and functionality
+- ❌ **DO NOT** modify or delete others' configurations
+- ❌ **DO NOT** perform performance or load testing
+- ❌ **DO NOT** make changes to base system configurations (tacacs, aaa, mgmt IPs)

-## ⚠️ Important: Shared Environment Notice
+## ⚠️ Configuration State Notice

-**📋 Initial State Reference**
+### Initial State Reference

-The IP addressing, hostnames, and protocol configurations shown below represent the **initial deployment state** and serve as a reference for getting started.
-However, since this is a **shared sandbox environment**:
+The configurations below represent the **intended initial deployment state**.
+However, because this is a **shared environment**:

-- 🔄 **Configuration may drift over time** as other users make changes.
+- 🔄 Configuration may drift over time as other users make changes
-- 🏷️ **IP addresses and hostnames** may be modified by other developers.
+- 🏷️ IP addresses and hostnames may be modified
-- ⚙️ **Protocol settings** (OSPF, BGP) may be reconfigured or disabled.
+- ⚙️ Protocol settings (OSPF, BGP) may be reconfigured or disabled
-- 🚀 **Use initial state as a jumpstart** - not guaranteed to always be available.
+- 🚀 Use this as a reference point.
+These configurations **are not enforced.**

+> **Tip:** Always verify the current configuration state when you connect, as it may differ from the initial state shown below.

-### 🗃️ Original IP Addressing
+### Original IP Addressing

-Below is the original IP addressing applied as the inital state for reference.
-IP addresses may change over time.
+The table below shows the initial IP addressing.
+These values may change over time.

 | Node  | Router ID | loopback0 IP |
 | ----- | --------- | ------------ |